stevelorenz/comnetsemu/README.md

 ### Description

-ComNetsEmu is a tested and network emulator designed for the NFV/SDN teaching book "Computing in Communication Networks: From Theory to Practice".
+ComNetsEmu is a testbed and network emulator designed for the NFV/SDN teaching book "Computing in Communication Networks: From Theory to Practice".
 The design focus on emulating all examples and applications on a single computer, e.g. on a single laptop.
 ComNetsEmu extends the famous [Mininet](http://mininet.org/) network emulator to support better emulation of versatile **Computing In The Network (COIN) applications**.